BASEBALL CARDS BROOKLYN NY

 During this time, Brooklyn was home to two Major League Baseball teams – the Brooklyn Dodgers and the Brooklyn Superbas, later renamed the Brooklyn Robins.
 Both teams featured prominently on early tobacco era baseball cards produced in Brooklyn in the late 1800s and early 1900s.
 Some of the most coveted cards from this era include cards featuring players like Nap Lajoie, Cy Young, and Honus Wagner while they were playing for the Dodgers or Robins in Brooklyn.

-Read also: WHAT BASEBALL CARDS TO GET GRADED
+Read also: 1990 SWELL BASEBALL GREATS CARDS

 In the early 20th century, baseball cards continued to gain popularity across the United States as the sport’s popularity exploded.
 During this time, many baseball card companies opened shop in Brooklyn to capitalize on the baseball card craze.
 Companies like American Caramel, Cracker Jack, and Yuengling’s Ice Cream started inserting baseball cards into their products.
 These early 20th century tobacco and candy trading cards featuring Brooklyn players are highly sought after by collectors today.